Time Pilot

-is a multidirectional shooter arcade game designed by Yoshiki Okamoto and released by Konami in 1982.
-It was distributed in the United States by Centuri, and by Atari Ireland in Europe and the Middle East.
+is a 1982 multidirectional shooter video game developed and published by Konami for arcades.
+It was distributed in the United States by Centuri and by Atari in PAL regions.
 While engaging in aerial combat, the player-controlled jet flies across open airspace that scrolls indefinitely in all directions.
 Each level is themed to a different time period.
-Home ports for the Atari 2600, MSX, and ColecoVision were released in 1983.
+Home ports for the Atari 2600, MSX, and ColecoVision were released in 1983 respectively by Konami and Coleco.

 A top-down sequel, Time Pilot '84, was released in arcades in 1984.
-It drops the time travel motif and instead takes place over a futuristic landscape.
+It eliminated the time-travel motif and instead took place over a futuristic landscape.

 Gameplay

 Players assume the role of a pilot of a futuristic fighter jet trying to rescue fellow pilots trapped in different time eras.
+The player's jet remains in the center of the screen at all times, and the eight-direction joystick causes their jet to rotate to face in that direction, causing the screen to scroll in that direction to present forward motion.

-In each level, players battle enemy aircraft and then a stronger aircraft.
-Players' fighter jet is in the center of the screen at all times.
-Players eventually battle a mothership of the time period they are in; once the mothership is defeated, they move onto the next time period.
+In each level, players battle many enemy aircraft and the occasional stronger aircraft.
+After a fixed number of these aircraft are destroyed, as displayed on a bar at the bottom right of the screen, a mothership appears.
+Once the mothership is defeated, they move onto the next time period.
 Parachuting pilots will occasionally appear and award players points if collected.

-There are five levels: 1910, 1940, 1970, 1982/1983, and 2001.
+There are five levels: 1910, 1940, 1970, 1982/1983 and 2001.
 After the fifth level is finished, the game repeats thereafter.

 Extra lives are given at 10,000 points, and per 50,000 scored up to 960,000; thereafter, the game goes to "survival of the fittest" mode.

-Fighters are destroyed if they collide into bullets, enemy ships, or missiles.
-Game ends if the last fighter is destroyed.
+Fighters are destroyed if they collide into bullets, enemy ships, bombs or missiles.
+Game ends when their last fighter is destroyed.

 Development

-According to his account, Yoshiki Okamoto's proposal for Time Pilot was initially rejected by his boss at Konami, who assigned Okamoto to work on a driving game instead.
-Okamoto secretly gave instructions to his programmer to work on his idea, while pretending to be working on a driving game in front of his boss.
+Designer Yoshiki Okamoto's proposal for Time Pilot was initially rejected by his boss at Konami, who assigned Okamoto to work on a driving game instead.
+Okamoto secretly gave instructions to his programmer to work on his idea while he pretended to work on a driving game in front of his boss.